Here’s the story of how Endertech developed a Shopify STORIS integration for a client here in Los Angeles.

 A last important rule, is to log everything.
 Our middleware implements a thorough logging system.
 Each activity, such as insert orders, purchases, and more, are logged.
 This enables us to be able to catch any potential errors, either due to human mistake, or potential system incompatibility for a specific item.

 For our client, this logging system really helped to debug some odd situations early after deployment.
-In once case, an order came through from Shopify that was located outside of the United States, so that STORIS would not accept the order.
-This was by design, and the rules were set in STORIS.
-But no one remembered this setting when we were building the system initially.
+In one case, an order came through from Shopify for shipping outside of the United States.
+The retailer had configured STORIS to only accept orders from the United States, but no one had remembered that while implementing this integration!
 So, with our logs, we were able to detect the issue and implement a new set of rules to prevent Shopify from accepting orders STORIS would reject.

 Concluding the Shopify STORIS Integration